aimeos/aimeos-docs/src/config/controller-jobs/attribute-import.md

 ## decorators/global

-Adds a list of globally available decorators only to the attribute import CSV job controller
+Adds a list of globally available decorators only to the attribute import XML job controller

 ```
 controller/jobs/attribute/import/xml/decorators/global = Array